-I am a tech savvy person.
+I am a tech-savvy person.
 Use of technology is integrated into my life, and I am always learning something new.
 Currently, I am learning basic coding and web design to help private practice owners with their websites.
 Your website should tell your story and technology can make that happen.
-Perhaps I was a little naive, but it never occurred to me that maybe I should not use an iPad in my work with my geriatric patients in the SNF setting.
+Perhaps I was a little naive, but it never occurred to me that maybe I should not use an iPad in my work with my geriatric patients in the skilled nursing facility (SNF) setting.

 In the SLP social media communities I saw many SLPs using iPads or other tablets with their school or pediatric clinic caseloads.
 I saw what they were doing and thought, “Hey, I could do that with my patients.”
 And so I did.
 A few years ago when I got my CCC’s I gifted an iPad to myself.

 And then I started using my iPad in therapy.
 There were a few bumps along the way, but I am still using it today.
 The iPad will by no means do therapy for you, but it is an excellent tool.